pvtl/scripts/wordpress/README.md

 <p>

-In the past, deploying a Wordpress site typically requires:
+In the past, deploying a WordPress site typically requires:

 1. Finding, downloading, connecting to FTP, uploading, configuring `deploy.php` and the `deploy.json` config
 1. Next, through the browser, filling out/submitting deploy.php